Many manufacturers requesting roll forming services ask first and foremost: Can you prove your competence?

 One of the easiest ways for your roll former to do that is point to the fancy ISO 9001:2015 certification hanging on its wall (or website).
 The name’s confusing, but 9001:2015 is the most recent certification available, and it’s a great indicator of reliability.

 The original deadline for businesses in all industries to transition from ISO 9001:2008 to ISO 9001:2015 was Sept.
 14, 2018.
-That is still true with the exception of companies who initiated the certification audit process by that date -- those companies still have until March 15, 2019, to complete any outstanding activities.
+The exception was companies who initiated the certification audit process by that date -- those companies had until March 15, 2019, to complete any outstanding activities.

-In other words, come March, roll forming companies that have not adopted ISO 9001:2015 are no longer ISO 9001 certified.
+In other words, roll forming companies that have not adopted ISO 9001:2015 are no longer ISO 9001 certified.

 Why does this matter to you when you’re seeking a metal roll former or other manufacturing partner?